KangrisStudio/punya/appinventor/docs/markdown/reference/components/social.md

 {:id="EmailPicker.Hint" .text} *Hint*
 : `EmailPicker` hint for the user.

-{:id="EmailPicker.ObjectType" .text} *ObjectType*
-: Concept URI property setter method.

-{:id="EmailPicker.PropertyURI" .text} *PropertyURI*
-: <p>Property URI specifies the relationship between a Linked Data Form containing a TextBox, Password, etc. and the component.
-Common properties include the name properties in the Friend-of-a-Friend ontology (e.g. foaf:name, foaf:givenName, foaf:surname), label properties (e.g. rdfs:label, skos:prefLabel), or descriptions (e.g. rdfs:comment, dc:description).</p>

-{:id="EmailPicker.SubjectIdentifier" .boolean} *SubjectIdentifier*
-: <p>If the text box is contained in a Linked Data Form and Subject Identifier is checked, then the value of the text box will be used to construct a new Uniform Resource Identifier (URI) when the form is submitted.</p>

 {:id="EmailPicker.Text" .text} *Text*
 : The text in the `EmailPicker`, which can be set by the programmer in the Designer or Blocks Editor, or it can be entered by the user (unless the [`Enabled`](#EmailPicker.Enabled) property is false).